Red Condor

-Red Condor, Inc. is a privately held company that offers anti-spam appliances and a hosted service that block e-mail spam, spyware, and viruses.
-The company also offers a message archiving service that provides back-up of inbound and outbound email messages.
+Red Condor, Inc. was a privately held company that offered anti-spam appliances and a hosted service that blocked e-mail spam, spyware, and viruses.
+The company also offered a message archiving service that provided back-ups of inbound and outbound email messages.

 In 2007, Red Condor introduced Vx Technology, which integrates a local appliance with a Hosted Service.
 The technology redirects email from the appliance to the Hosted Service in the event of network failure.

 In November 2008, the company named Dr. Thomas Steding, former CEO of PGP Corporation, as president and CEO.

 In January 2009, Red Condor received Technology of the Year award from InfoWorld magazine.

 In April 2010, Red Condor was purchased by St. Bernard Software.